 2. Copy and paste this code into command prompt: for %i in (%windir%\system32\*.ocx) do regsvr32.exe /s %i

 3. Press enter (You will now see that your system is re-registering all the ocx files that are found within your system32 folder)

-  Check out this video tutorial on How To Re-Register Your ActiveX Files In Windows 10 if you are getting stuck:
+Check out the video tutorial here on How To Re-Register Your ActiveX Files In Windows 10, if you are getting stuck.